Deadly social media ‘blackout challenge’ resurfaces, more child deaths reported

-(WHNT) — The resurgence of a social media trend has become a nightmare for several families who have lost children to the “game,” with reports of more children dying.
+The resurgence of a social media trend has become a nightmare for several families who have lost children to the “game,” with reports of more children dying, KTLA sister station WHNT reports.

 The “blackout challenge,” also known as the “choking game” or “pass-out challenge,” encourages users to choke themselves with belts, purse strings or other similar items until passing out.
 It dates back to at least 2008, when the Centers for Disease Control and Prevention noted that 82 children across 31 states died from the mid-1990s to the mid-2000s as a result.
 Most of the kids who died were between 11 and 16.